NCAR/wrf_hydro_nwm_public/README.md

 For user support and general inquiries please use our [contact form](https://ral.ucar.edu/projects/wrf_hydro/contact).

 If you have found a bug or would like to propose changes to the model code please submit an issue [here on GitHub](https://github.com/NCAR/wrf_hydro_community/issues).

+## Contributions
+For more information on how to contribute to this project please refer to our [contributing guidelines](CONTRIBUTING.md).

 ## License
 The license and terms of use for this software can be found [here](LICENSE.txt).